crashappsec/chalk/src/docs/guide-user-guide.md

 mark.
 However, the older version might be invoked after already being marked by the new version.

-The current version of Chalk will not deal with this issue.
-But, before version 1.0, we expect to define and implement a solution.
+The current version of Chalk will not deal with this issue, but before version 1.0, we expect to define and implement a solution.
 Currently, we're considering two approaches: